colbywight/Numerical-AnalysisII/relError.md

 **Output:** This routine returns a double precision value of the relative error in the approximation.

 **Usage/Example:** This routine was run on two sets of numbers to represent the concept of relative error.
-Once on a set of numbers close to one, one once on a set of larger numbers.
+Once on a set of numbers close to one, and once on a set of larger numbers.
 A condition of relative error is that we must know the exact solution to a problem and that it must not be equal to zero.
 The tested code and output:

 ```C++
     cout << "Relative error in 1 and 1.1: " << relError(1, 1.1) << endl;